A Theory of Network Games Part 1: Utility Representations: Separable Preferences

 \begin{assumption} For some $s_0^*$ with at least two essential opponents, we have that for any profile $(s_0,s_+)$ we can find $s^*_+ \in S_+$ such that $(s_0,s_+) \simeq_0 (s_0^*, s^*_+)$. \end{assumption}

 Assumption \ref{as:separable2} says that there exists an $s_0^*$ such that, for any profile $s$, we can find a profile of opponent actions $s_+^*$ to make our focal player indifferent between $s$ and $(s_0^*,s_+^*)$.
-While not necessary for our conclusion, this assumption allows a more transparent argument, and we discuss at the end of this section how to extend beyond this case.
+While not strictly necessary for our conclusion, this assumption allows a more transparent argument, and we discuss at the end of this section how to extend beyond this case.
 The standard linear-quadratic utility

-satisfies this assumption as long as either i) the action of at least one essential opponent can range over all of $\bb{R}$, or ii) actions are unbounded, and at least one weight $\gamma_i$ is positive and another is negative.
+satisfies this assumption as long as either i) the action of at least one essential opponent can range over all of $\bb{R}$, or ii) actions are unbounded (e.g., in the usual case with $S_i = \bb{R}_+$), and at least one weight $\gamma_i$ is positive and another is negative.
+To preview how we can dispense with this assumption, if all weights have the same sign, and $S_i = \bb{R}_+$ for each opponent $i$, then assumption \ref{as:separable2} fails.
+However, if we restrict the focal player to actions $S_0 = \left[\frac{1}{N}, N\right]$ for any positive integer $N$, the assumption is restored, and we can take a limit to cover all of $\bb{R}_+$.

 \begin{Theorem} Suppose Assumptions \ref{as:separable1} and \ref{as:separable2} hold for action sets $\{S_i\}_{i=0}^n$ and the preference order $\succeq_0$.
 The order $\succeq_0$ is separable if and only if it satisfies joint independence.
 Moreover, the representation of $\succeq_0$ via a utility of the form